-In 2024 the Company plans to proceed with its exploration and drill program testing the depth and width of the mineralization at the Copper Plateau Property.
-The Company is in the process of submitting an application for a drilling and exploration permit for at least 1,500 metres of depth drilling at target areas.
+In 2024 the Company plans to proceed with its exploration and drill target generation that will test the depth and width of the mineralization at the Copper Plateau Property.
+The Company is in the process of submitting an application for a drilling and exploration permit for at least 1,500 metres of depth drilling at selected target areas.